Chick Springs: Twentieth century and later years

 In 1903, Westmoreland sold the property to prosperous Greenville grocer and entrepreneur James A. Bull, who greatly enlarged the hotel.
 In 1905, Bull had 4000 guests from May to October.
 The grounds of his 117 acres included pavilions, croquet grounds, tennis courts, and golf links.
 Guests could participate in bowling, archery, target shooting, swimming, and horseback riding.
 The hotel featured telegraph and long-distance telephone lines, and New York and Washington newspapers could be purchased on the evening of publication.
 Bull also bottled the spring water for sale.

 In December 1907, Bull's hotel also burned, although Bull had his own firefighting apparatus and saved most of the outlying buildings and cottages.
 In 1914, Bull completed an even larger $100,000 hotel “of Spanish architecture, three stories in height, fireproof, and with all the modern equipment and facilities.”
 Bull's venture was unsuccessful, and the property briefly served from 1916 to 1917 as a military academy.
 Bull then promoted a combination hotel and sanitarium under the direction of a graduate of the University of Georgia, Dr. Benjamin Broadus Steedly, an enterprise that closed shortly after Steedly's death in 1932.

 Bottling mineral water from the springs remained profitable, and in 1927, the Chick Springs Ginger Ale Company was incorporated to manufacture carbonated beverages.
 The Company also constructed a swimming pool and opened a park that included picnic facilities and a large dance floor.

 In 1925, the South Carolina Highway Department constructed a highway through the Chick Springs amusement park and bottling plant that resulted in the amusement park and other properties being located on the western side of the highway that included a 30-foot embankment.
 In September 1929, after a heavy rainfall, the embankment acted as a dam because the highway department had installed an inadequate culvert.
 The amusement park and other properties on the tract were submerged in up to twenty feet of water, and the springs were filled with sand and mud.
 After the owners sued the state, the South Carolina Supreme Court ruled that governmental subdivisions could be sued for inverse condemnation.

 By the 21st century only the spring house and a picnic gazebo remained of the former resort.
 A Chick Springs Historical Society was organized in 2008 with the goal of purchasing the seven-acre site around the springs and preserving it as a park.
+In the summer of 2024, a 8.6 acre parcel that included the spring was acquired by Taylors TownSquare, a community-based nonprofit organization, with the intention of creating a park following historic preservation analysis.
+In September 2024, the spring house was destroyed by a tree that fell during Hurricane Helene.
+As of January 2025, Taylors TownSquare is working with a historic preservation specialists to develop an existing conditions report and restoration plan for the site.